MultithreadHodgepodge/MultithreadHodgepodge/README.md

 # Multithread-Hodgepodge

 Multithread-Hodgepodge is an open-source project which implements thread-safe data structures in CS.
 Multithread-Hodgepodge is written in C language.
 It utilizes object-oriented concept to make the code structured.
-Multithread-Hodgepodge is expected to be library of both kernel space/user space application Currently only support Linux platform, other platform TBD.
+**Currently only support Linux platform, other platform TBD.**

 ## How to use
 Add the data structure be an element of your own structure.